JohnDMcMaster/zorrom/README.md

   * Column: the same as the byte offset
   * Row: bit 0 is in row 7 and bit 7 is in row 0.
 So this is complimented

-Check out zorrom/tutorial1.py for the full ipmlementation.
+Check out zorrom/tutorial1.py for the full implementation.

 Now we just need to tie this into the architecture database to work.
 Edit zorrom/archs.py and add the import + matching table definition (already added for tutorial1.